crystdang/stocks-analysis/README.md

         Cells(4 + i, 2).Value = tickerVolumes(i)
         Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1
 ```
-Formatting was completed in the starter code.
+*Formatting was completed in the starter code.

+### Refactored Results:

+Below are images of the speed of the code before being refactored:
 ![This is an image](Resources/VBA_Challenge_2017.png)
 ![This is an image](Resources/VBA_Challenge_2018.png)

+Below are images of the speed of the code when the code was refactored:
 ![This is an image](Resources/VBA_Challenge_2017_refactored.png)
 ![This is an image](Resources/VBA_Challenge_2018_refactored.png)

+In summary, the seemingly minute differences in code reduced the speed by over half which could mean significant savings in time, memory, and use of code.

+### Green Stocks Decisions:

+*Below are the images of the results of 2017 and 2018's stocks:
 ![This is an image](Resources/stocks_results_2017.png)
 ![This is an image](Resources/stocks_results_2018.png)

+The charts presents the case that though most of the stocks did well in 2017, only ENPH and RUN have a second year of positive returns.

 ## Summary:

 ### 1. What are the advantages or disadvantages of refactoring code?
+The advantage of refactoring is

 ### 2. How do these pros and cons apply to refactoring the original VBA script?

-There are subheadings to break up text (2 pt).
-Links are working, and images are formatted and displayed where appropriate (2 pt).